Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 1. **Secure Design Considerations:** Security MUST be strongly considered during the design phase.
 Wherever possible, security requirements SHOULD be addressed at the architectural level instead of the code layer (see [{{site.TITLE_IMPL_PRINCIPLES}}]({{site.URL_IMPL_PRINCIPLES}})).

-2. **Use Mature Technologies:** Applications and services SHOULD use and prefer proven security features, languages, and frameworks.
+2. **Use Mature Technologies:** Applications and services SHOULD use and prefer proven security features, languages, and frameworks.[^6]

 3. **Documented Security Architecture:** For applications with an *risk class >= [HIGH]*, a documented security architecture MUST describe relevant security aspects, security controls, and a threat model of the application or service.